AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoH2OScoring()**
-Scoring models that were built with the AutoH2OModeler, AutoKMeans, and AutoWord2VecModeler functions.
+<code>AutoH2OScoring()</code> is for scoring models that were built with the AutoH2OModeler, AutoKMeans, and AutoWord2VecModeler functions.
 Scores models either via mojo or the standard method by loading models into the H2O environment and scoring them.
 You can choose which output you wish to keep as well.
 </p>
 </details>